GrantGryczan/servecube/README.md

-# servecube
+# ServeCube
-A Node web server
+A Node web server optimized for websites and RESTful web services